ImaginaryLogs/CSNETWK-MCO3/README.md

 - `config` - model-type, store configurations for the application.
 - `game` - has controller-type files handling game logic like tic-tac-toe.
 - `managers/` - has controller-type files handling the necessary \'business\' logic to handle any applications.
-- `networks/` - has controller-type files handling networking logic.
+- `networks/` - has controller-type and model-type files handling networking logic.
 - `protocol/` - has model-type files handling token parsing, protocol parsing, and any files dealing with non-logging data handling and storage.
 - `ui/` - has view-type files handling logging, cli output and formatting.
 Logging data is handled here.